apify/crawlee/docs/api/Apify.md

   // Amount of free memory in the system or container
   freeBytes: Number,
   &nbsp;
-  // Amount of memory used (= totalbytes - freebytes)
+  // Amount of memory used (= totalBytes - freeBytes)
   usedBytes: Number,
   // Amount of memory used the current Node.js process
   mainProcessBytes: Number,